syncfusion-content/asp.netwebforms-docs/aspnet/OlapClient/OLAP-Client-Elements.md

 ## Cube Selector

-Cube Selector allows to select any one of the cube from the cubes available in connected database.
-This can be achieved with a dropdown list displaying the list of names of cubes.
+Cube Selector allows to select any one of the cubes that are available in connected database.
+This can be achieved with a dropdown list displaying the list of cube names.
 On selecting a cube from the dropdown list the corresponding cube elements get loaded.

 ![](OLAP-Client-Elements_images/cubeSelector.png)